SpreeHertz/Sandmine.js/README.md

 # Docs
 <div id="#docs">
-You can make your own version of TK.
+You can make your own version of Sandmine.js.
 Please follow all the steps required for you to have a good experience.
 </div>

 ## Step 1: Opening LAN World